replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/03-troubleshoot-2/assignment.md

 Another way to get even more information about a pod is to use the `-o yaml` option with `kubectl get pods`.
 This will output the entire pod definition in YAML format.
 This is useful for debugging issues with the pod definition itself.
 Here you will see some info that isn't present in `describe pods`, such as Annotations, Tolerations, restart policy, ports, and volumes.

 ✔️  Solution
 =================

-A random deployment has been selected and the memory limit reduced to 5M, which will cause the pods to crash.
+One of the deployments has a memory limit that is too low for the Pod to run successfully.

 🛠️ Remediation
 =================

-edit a saved copy of the affected deployment to increase the memory limit to a reasonable amount.
+Write the YAML spec for the affected deployment into a file at `~/solution.yaml`, then increase the memory limit for the Pod to a reasonable amount.
+You may have to make an educated guess about what the correct memory limit should be.

 To think about:

 - How can we make sure that this doesn't happen again?